 9. Ensuring Beneficence

-The principle of beneficence requires that positive reinforcement strategies prioritize the well-being of individuals.
+The principle of beneficence requires that positive reinforcement strategies prioritize individuals’ well-being.
 Rewards should enhance recovery outcomes, mental health, and overall quality of life, rather than inadvertently causing harm or dependency.

 10. Professional Boundaries